 Charity Bank invests customers’ money into charities and social enterprises around the country – work which is always vital but absolutely critical now.

-- Save £100 into the regular saver account in one year and it will generate £13.85 in interest
+- Save £1200 into the regular saver account and it will generate £15.60 in interest over one year

 - Save up to £500 a month